Updated on 2026-02-24 GMT+08:00

 Introduction

-You can purchase a yearly/monthly resource package to save money, but if your usage exceeds the package quota, subsequently used resources will be billed on a pay-per-use basis.
+You can purchase a resource package that has a quota and duration to save money.
+However, if your usage exceeds the package quota, the excess usage will be billed on a pay-per-use basis.
 For details, see Resource Package Purchase.

 • OBS does not allow you to unsubscribe from resource packages, so plan the resource quota and validity period carefully before making your purchase.

-Standard storage packages (with valid period longer than one year) are cheaper than monthly packages, so free quotas of requests are not offered.
-In this case, you will be charged for your actual read and write requests.
+Yearly Standard storage resource packages (with a valid period of one year or longer) are cheaper than monthly packages, so they do not include free read and write requests.
+In this case, you will be billed for your actual read and write requests on a pay-per-use basis.

-Table 1 lists the resource packages provided for OBS.
-For details about their pricing details, see Product Pricing Details.
+Table 1 lists the OBS resource packages.
+For details about their pricing, see Product Pricing Details.
 The Price Calculator can help you make a cost estimate for the resources you select.

 Resource Package